 The examination intends to verify: a. the preparation of the student over the topics mentioned in the program and b. its ability to apply models and solutions in a "real word".

 The examination is composed of two parts A) written exam i (2/3 of the final grade) and B) project work (1/3 of the final grade), both for ATTENDING and NON ATTENDING STUDENTS.
-The written exam a) includes A.1) 10 multiple choice questions (each question gives 1 mark).
+The written exam a) includes A.1) 10 multiple choice questions (each question gives 1 mark, no negative marks in case of wrong answer).
 A.2) 2 Open questions (each question gives 5 marks).
-The maximum score is 30 marks.
+The maximum score of the examination is 30 marks.

-After passing the written exmination and the project work the student MAY ask for an additional oral examination to modify (max +/- 3 marks) the previous score.
+After passing the written exmination and the project works the student MAY ask for an additional oral examination to modify (max +/- 3 marks) the previous score.

 BUSINESS PLAN MODULE (2 ECTS ) - 2 more marks may be given to students that have PASSED the BUSINESS PLAN MODULE.
 The BP module, wich require a practical project work in groups, is planned between November and Jannuary for maximum 20 students.